dev-protocol/hashi/docs/docs/develop/components/index.md

 This lets us use the same class names for every component while not clashing in with other modifiers.

 ## Modification (SCSS)
+Modifying the global styles of a component takes advantage of Sass' modules system.
+Using the `with ()` keyword on import, we can access a handful of modifiable APIs for that specific component.
+Each component has its API documented on their respective pages.

 ```scss
 @use 'node_modules/@devprotocol/hashi/hs-component' with (